pburkholder/decksets/2018-04-cf-summit/text.md

 ^Anyone from the US Gov can work in a free sandbox.
 But we're only for USGov use at this point; expanding to states and localities isn't in the picture at this point.

 ^We enable tenant security by making the secure choice the default choice.
 By enabling self-service resources with sane defaults, product teams can focus on source code and functionality.
-Example: S3 buckets are either public or private, and that's that, reducing the chance stashing private data in a bucket that is later accidentally exposed.
+Example: S3 buckets...

 ^From a government perspective, our killer feature is security and compliance, first among this is FedRAMP authorization.

 ---

 # Compliance

 FedRAMP JAB P-ATO, FISMA Moderate, January 2017.

 ^Let's unpack that: